 Adopt the combination of the recordable optical disk specified in 6.2 and the drive specified in 6.3 and confirm that the recording quality meets the criteria specified in 7.3.
-For a BD recordable disk specified by ISO/IEC 30190 or ISO/IEC 30191, defect management specified in Annex A may be applied to satisfy the recording quality criteria in 7.3.
+For when defect management is applied on a BD recordable disk specified by ISO/IEC 30190 or ISO/IEC 30191, the operating method and test parameters specified in Annex A shall be adopted to confirm the recording quality criteria in 7.3.